ScRiPt1337/Lulzwiper-Ransomware/README.md

 how to use

-1.upload lulz.php to use target site
+1.upload lulz.php in target site

 2.run commander.exe enter the full path to lulz.php file